vikjusko/MakersBNB/README.md

 I would like to be able to submit a request with my email address and dates of choice

 As a user,
-So that I can see a confirmation of my request being sent off, I would like to see a confirmation message re it on the website
+So that I can see a confirmation of my request being sent off , I would like to see a confirmation message re it on the website

 Host stories: